Currently at Microsoft

 The tour engaged nearly 100,000 in its six-city tour from London to Tel Aviv.
 Media coverage included The Guardian, Forbes and Entertainment Weekly.

-My role
+My Role

 I was the creative and design director of the exhibition space, including curation of all props and costumes.
 Additionally, I was co-creative director for all digital and social content in collaboration with our digital agency partner.
-We were a small team, so it's fair to say you can add a significant amount of project management to my job description, too.

-Exhibition role
+Exhibition design

-Design, production & curation
+Design, Production & Curation

 Imagine Cup